Onni Group

 Onni Group is primarily a real estate development company, headquartered in Vancouver.
 The company has built a variety of residential, commercial, and rental projects across Canada and the United States for various uses.
 The company started investing in the US in 2010 by acquiring apartment properties in Phoenix.
-Since its initial investments in the US, the Onni Group has become one of LA's biggest developers.
+Since its initial investments in the US, the Onni Group has become one of the biggest developers in Los Angeles.